minettebrink/pokedex_cli/readme.md

 ...
 ```

-Explore to see what Pokemons are in that location.
+Use `explore` to see what Pokemons are in that location.
 ```
 Pokedex > explore canalave-city-area
 Exploring canalave-city-area...